gumaerc-testorg/18.125-fall-2003/content/pages/syllabus.md

 Description
 -----------

 This course will be an introduction to abstract measure theory and the Lebesgue integral.
-We will begin by defining the Lebesgue integral, prove the main convergence theorems, and construct Lebesgue measure in Rn.
-Other topics include Lp_\-_ spaces, Radon-Nikodym Theorem, Lebesgue Differentiation Theorem, Fubini Theorem, Hausdorff measure, and the Area and Coarea Formulas.
+We will begin by defining the Lebesgue integral, prove the main convergence theorems, and construct Lebesgue measure in R{{< sup "n" >}}.
+Other topics include L{{< sup "p" >}}_\-_ spaces, Radon-Nikodym Theorem, Lebesgue Differentiation Theorem, Fubini Theorem, Hausdorff measure, and the Area and Coarea Formulas.

 Prerequisite
 ------------